chrisjosephs/color_library/README.md

 Features:

-- Default colors are managed separately in the database, avoiding configuration bloat - these are the 147 CSS3 colors that are named.
+- Default colors are managed separately in the database, avoiding configuration bloat - these are the 216 CSS3 colors that are named.
 - User-created colors are managed as configuration entities, allowing for easy export/import.
 - The color selection widget combines both types of colors for a unified user experience.

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+Drupal 11 (will be tested on earlier versions shortly)

 ## INSTALLATION